NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 > **Note** <br>
 > The Conda enivronment for the jupyter tutorial does not contain packages
 > required to run the full snakemake workflow.
 So if you wish to test jupyter
-> integration fully you should update the conda environment by running
+> integration fully you should update the environment by running
-> `conda install snakemake-minimal fastqc sra-tools multiqc bowtie2 tbb
+> `mamba install snakemake-minimal fastqc sra-tools multiqc bowtie2 tbb
 > samtools htseq bedtools wget graphviz`

 ## More integrations